ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 XML/PNG Skinning
 ================

 With skins, you can customize the face of your JW player.
-You can alter the design of any of the player’s four component parts—ControlBar, Display, Dock and Playlist, as well as skinning-enabled plugins.
+You can alter the design of any of the player's four component parts -- ControlBar, Display, Dock and Playlist, as well as skinning-enabled plugins.
 Before JW Player 5, it was only possible to build skins using Adobe Flash (which was difficult and error-prone).
 Now, with JW Player 5, designers can build skins in their graphical editor of choice, and save the visual elements as bitmaps.
 This allows for rapid prototyping without the need to compile a swf file, and opens up skinning to designers who don't have Flash experience or software.

 Supported Graphics Formats